 6. Mother-in-law’s Tongue (Snake Plant)

-Mother-in-law’s tongue is a low maintenance plant also called as snake plant.
+Mother-in-law’s tongue is a low maintenance plant also known as snake plant.
 It’s a very durable and popular houseplant.
 Its ability to tolerate darkness is amazing.
-We love it!
+One more interesting fact about this houseplant is–It’s a succulent!

 7. Creeping Fig